 As a brief aside, here are some of my favorite tricks from my own dotfiles:

-which adds an extra newline before the prompt, uses custom colors, displays
+which add an extra newline before the prompt, use custom colors, display my

 $on a new line.

 - My .vimrc, which includes some light customization for things like color schemes, formatting, and special display rules for tab characters.

 - A script that will install all my most frequently used non-default apps on Ubuntu.

 - Template support to account for differences between machines.

 I’ve been using Chezmoi for more than a year now, across at least 3 computers simultaneously, and I really love it.
 Most of all, I love how fast I can configure a new machine when I use it.
 In just a couple minutes of work, I can kick off a process on a brand-new computer that will set up my dotfiles and install all my usual software so it feels like a computer I’ve been using for years.
 I also appreciate features like secrets management, which allow me to share my dotfiles while keeping my secrets safe.
 Overall, I love the way Chezmoi fits so perfectly into the niche of managing dotfiles.